FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Appendix

-ICEBERG's aggressive pruning removes information from the DAG that could be important for correctly predicting the spectrum.
-However, this pruning also facilitates more expressive representations of the fragments that remain: since the total number of fragments is lower, the computational and memory cost per fragment can be much higher.
-This tradeoff underlines the key conceptual difference between FraGNNet and ICEBERG.
-The former uses a more complete fragmentation DAG but must employ a simpler representation for each individual fragment.
-The latter can afford a more complex fragment representation but only considers a small subset of the DAG.
-Our experiments in Section~\ref{ss:spectrum_prediction} suggest that retaining DAG information may be important, since FraGNNet outperforms both ICEBERG (which uses a stochastic approximation to the pruned DAG) and ICEBERG-ADV (which uses extra information from the spectrum to exactly calculate the pruned DAG).

-Note that DAG node pruning might also affect predicted peak annotations.
-Our experiments in Section~\ref{ss:peak_annotation_consistency} suggest that it is plausible for a single peak to map to multiple fragments, as indicated by non-zero annotation entropies $H_{\theta}(n|f)$.
-Compared to FraGNNet, ICEBERG is much more restricted in its ability to model such fragments, preventing it from considering the entire set of plausible annotations.
+In our experiments we use a 10 ppm mass tolerance for peak matching ($\epsilon = 10^{-5}$), truncated to a minimum of 0.002 Da.

-\section{Fragment Subgraph Isomorphism}
+\subsection{Fragment Subgraph Isomorphism}

-In mass spectrometry, it is possible for fragments with identical molecular structure to originate from different parts of the molecular graph, having been created through distinct sequences of fragmentation steps.
-In our model, this phenomenon is represented by pairs of DAG nodes $n_1,n_2 \in V_{\mathcal{F}^d}$ whose corresponding subgraphs $G_{n_1} \cong G_{n_2}$ are isomorphic (i.e. there exists a node bijection between $G_{n_1}$ and $G_{n_2}$ that is both label-preserving and edge-preserving).
+In MS/MS spectrometry, it is possible for fragments with identical molecular structure to originate from different parts of the molecular graph, having been created through distinct sequences of fragmentation steps.
+In our model, this phenomenon is represented by pairs of DAG nodes $n_1,n_2 \in V_{\mathcal{F}^d}$ whose corresponding subgraphs $G_{n_1} \cong G_{n_2}$ are isomorphic (\ie there exists a node bijection between $G_{n_1}$ and $G_{n_2}$ that is both label-preserving and edge-preserving).

 With the exception of $P_{\theta}(f)$ (which does not involve fragments), each of the latent distributions from Section~\ref{ss:probabilistic_modelling} can be adapted to account for fragment graph isomorphism.
-To describe this process precisely, we rely on Definition~\ref{def:non_iso_set} and Corollary \ref{cor:non_iso_set}:
+To describe this process precisely, we rely on Definition~\ref{def:non_iso_set} and Corollary~\ref{cor:non_iso_set}: